zrichardson8039/Texas-Hold-Em/README.md

 # Included Files

-     TexasHoldEm.java - <i>Driver class that accepts the command line argument "-t" or "-p"</i>
-     TexasHoldEmTester.java - Class that tests the effectiveness of each algorithm used to determine the winning hand.
+     TexasHoldEm.java - Driver class that accepts the command line argument "-t" or "-p" TexasHoldEmTester.java - Class that tests the effectiveness of each algorithm used to determine the winning hand.
      PokerTable.java - Class that simulates an individual hand of Texas Hold 'Em where no player folds.